 The Subregion plans on achieving these objectives by increasing the capacity to capture and treat runoff and prevent certain dry weather flows (see table above).
 The water quality target was determined by setting a goal of capturing 3/4" of storms over the Subregion.
-The Subregion's target is to develop 12,600 AF of new stormwater capture capacity (or equivalent).
+The Subregion's target is to develop 12,700 AF of new stormwater capture capacity (or equivalent) per 3/4 inch storm.
 An emphasis will be given to the higher priority areas which will be determined by project-specific characteristics provided by the project proponent, including land use in the proposed project area, runoff and downstream impairments.
-The assumptions and calculations used to determine prioritization are attached as Appendix C.
+The assumptions and calculations used to determine this target and catchment prioritization can be found in the Water Quality Objectives and Targets TM.

-3.4 Habitat Enhancement
+3.4 Habitat Objective and Targets

-Protecting, restoring, and enhancing the Lower San Gabriel and Los Angeles River Subregion's native habitats is vital to preserving areas that will contribute to the natural recharge of precipitation and improve downstream water quality.
+Protecting, restoring, and enhancing the Subregion's native habitats is vital to preserving areas that will contribute to the natural recharge of precipitation and improve downstream water quality.
 Additionally, the protection, restoration, and enhancement of upland habitat, wetland/marsh habitat, riparian habitat and buffer areas will help restore natural ecosystem processes and preserve long-term species diversity.
+Subregional targets for habitat were not developed, but Regional habitat target development is discussed in the Open Space, Habitat and Recreation TM.